Zacks Investment Research Downgrades Vaxart (NASDAQ:VXRT) to Sell

-Zacks Investment Research downgraded shares of Vaxart (NASDAQ:VXRT) from a hold rating to a sell rating in a research report released on Wednesday morning, Zacks.com reports.
+Vaxart (NASDAQ:VXRT) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued on Thursday, Zacks.com reports.

 According to Zacks, “Vaxart, Inc. is a clinical-stage company developing a range of oral recombinant vaccines based on its proprietary delivery platform.
 The company’s vaccines are administered using convenient room temperature-stable tablets that can be stored and shipped without refrigeration and eliminate risk of needle-stick injury.
 Its development programs are oral tablet vaccines designed to protect against norovirus, seasonal influenza and respiratory syncytial virus, as well as a therapeutic vaccine for human papillomavirus.
 Vaxart, Inc., formerly known as Aviragen Therapeutics, is based in South San Francisco, United States. “

-Several other analysts have also recently commented on VXRT.
-B. Riley cut Vaxart from a buy rating to a neutral rating and decreased their target price for the stock from $13.00 to $9.00 in a research report on Tuesday, June 29th.
-Jefferies Financial Group began coverage on Vaxart in a research report on Thursday, June 24th.
-They issued a buy rating and a $13.00 target price for the company.
-Finally, Piper Sandler began coverage on Vaxart in a research report on Friday, June 11th.
-They issued an overweight rating and a $18.00 target price for the company.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the stock.
-Vaxart currently has a consensus rating of Hold and a consensus target price of $14.25.
+Other analysts also recently issued reports about the company.
+B. Riley downgraded Vaxart from a “buy” rating to a “neutral” rating and cut their target price for the stock from $13.00 to $9.00 in a research note on Tuesday, June 29th.
+Jefferies Financial Group assumed coverage on shares of Vaxart in a research note on Thursday, June 24th.
+They set a “buy” rating and a $13.00 target price on the stock.
+Finally, Piper Sandler began coverage on shares of Vaxart in a research note on Friday, June 11th.
+They issued an “overweight” rating and a $18.00 price target for the company.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and three have issued a buy rating to the company.
+Vaxart currently has a consensus rating of “Hold” and an average target price of $14.25.

 Vaxart (NASDAQ:VXRT) last released its quarterly earnings data on Sunday, May 2nd.
-The biotechnology company reported ($0.14) earnings per share for the quarter, missing the consensus estimate of ($0.10) by ($0.04).
-The company had revenue of $0.50 million for the quarter, compared to the consensus estimate of $0.62 million.
-Vaxart had a negative return on equity of 39.81% and a negative net margin of 2,844.24%.
-Vaxart’s revenue was down 82.8% on a year-over-year basis.
-Equities research analysts forecast that Vaxart will post -0.68 earnings per share for the current fiscal year.
+The biotechnology company reported ($0.14) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.10) by ($0.04).
+The business had revenue of $0.50 million during the quarter, compared to analyst estimates of $0.62 million.
+Vaxart had a negative net margin of 2,844.24% and a negative return on equity of 39.81%.
+The company’s revenue for the quarter was down 82.8% on a year-over-year basis.
+On average, sell-side analysts anticipate that Vaxart will post -0.68 earnings per share for the current fiscal year.

-In related news, Director Wouter Latour sold 100,000 shares of Vaxart stock in a transaction on Friday, May 7th.
+In related news, Director Wouter Latour sold 100,000 shares of the firm’s stock in a transaction dated Friday, May 7th.
 The stock was sold at an average price of $7.13, for a total transaction of $713,000.00.
-Following the completion of the sale, the director now owns 100,000 shares of the company’s stock, valued at $713,000.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, SVP Margaret Echerd sold 47,555 shares of Vaxart stock in a transaction on Wednesday, June 9th.
-The shares were sold at an average price of $8.00, for a total value of $380,440.00.
-Following the sale, the senior vice president now directly owns 12,333 shares of the company’s stock, valued at approximately $98,664.
+Following the completion of the transaction, the director now directly owns 100,000 shares in the company, valued at approximately $713,000.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, SVP Margaret Echerd sold 47,555 shares of the stock in a transaction dated Wednesday, June 9th.
+The stock was sold at an average price of $8.00, for a total transaction of $380,440.00.
+Following the sale, the senior vice president now directly owns 12,333 shares in the company, valued at approximately $98,664.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 149,355 shares of company stock valued at $1,107,840.
-Insiders own 3.10% of the company’s stock.
+In the last ninety days, insiders have sold 149,355 shares of company stock valued at $1,107,840.
+3.10% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of VXRT.
-Sowell Financial Services LLC raised its holdings in Vaxart by 1,194.8% during the first quarter.
-Sowell Financial Services LLC now owns 5,179 shares of the biotechnology company’s stock valued at $36,000 after buying an additional 4,779 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its holdings in Vaxart by 32.4% during the first quarter.
-BNP Paribas Arbitrage SA now owns 7,383 shares of the biotechnology company’s stock valued at $45,000 after buying an additional 1,805 shares in the last quarter.
-Ground Swell Capital LLC bought a new position in Vaxart during the first quarter valued at about $63,000.
-Teacher Retirement System of Texas bought a new position in Vaxart during the first quarter valued at about $68,000.
-Finally, Kestra Private Wealth Services LLC bought a new position in Vaxart during the first quarter valued at about $79,000.
-Institutional investors own 26.22% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Optiver Holding B.V. purchased a new position in Vaxart in the first quarter valued at $154,000.
+UBS Asset Management Americas Inc. boosted its stake in shares of Vaxart by 3.2% in the 1st quarter.
+UBS Asset Management Americas Inc. now owns 106,102 shares of the biotechnology company’s stock valued at $642,000 after buying an additional 3,302 shares during the period.
+Kestra Private Wealth Services LLC acquired a new position in shares of Vaxart during the first quarter worth about $79,000.
+Shell Asset Management Co. purchased a new stake in shares of Vaxart during the first quarter worth approximately $170,000.
+Finally, Citigroup Inc. increased its stake in shares of Vaxart by 1,676.7% during the first quarter.
+Citigroup Inc. now owns 607,981 shares of the biotechnology company’s stock worth $3,678,000 after buying an additional 573,762 shares during the period.
+Institutional investors and hedge funds own 26.22% of the company’s stock.

 About Vaxart